TrustLevel/snet_hackathon/README.md

 1. Compontent: Sleep Quality Prediction Model
 - Uses a Bayesian network model (implemented with PyMC) to predict your sleep quality for the next night.
-- Takes user inputs (we can add more paramters if we want)
+- Takes user inputs (the model is structure to be able to add more paramters if we want)
   - Personal factors (age, gender, BMI)
   - Sleep-related factors (sleep duration, resting heart rate)
   - Behavioral factors (stress level, blue light exposure)